2amInternal/yii2-notifications/README.md

 yii migrate --migrationPath=@vendor/dvamigos/yii2-notifications/src/migrations
 ```

-This will create `notifications` table in your database.
+This will create `notification` table in your database.
 If you don't plan to store your notifications in database then this step is not necessary.

 Add notification component configuration in your application config: